 The expungement process starts by consulting with an attorney to determine if you are eligible.
 When eligible, the next step is to petition the court providing specific information about your arrest and charges, how they were handled by the court.

 Why you wish to seek expungement.
 This must include police reports.
 The entire application and documentation will be sent to the state attorney’s office.
 If the state attorney’s office allows the petition to move forward, it will be forwarded to the court where a judge can either arrange for a hearing or can approve or deny your petition without a hearing.
 If your petition is approved, it will result in a court order for expungement.
 If it is denied, you will have 30 days to appeal.

 Content Our Philadelphia Expungement Lawyer Today

 An expungement can change your life for the better.
 You will not have to reveal your criminal record nor will you be questioned about it in any application or interview for a job, housing, or other opportunities.
 Our firm can represent you in all phases of the process.
 We are dedicated to helping you move forward toward a brighter future.
 Let us use our vast experience in this matter on your behalf.

-Contact Levin & Javie today for a FREE consultation to get help with your Philadelphia record expungement.
+Contact Levin & Javie today for a FREE consultation to get help from our Philadelphia expungement attorney.

 Over 40 Years of Combined Experience